caprover/caprover-website/docs/captain-definition-file.md

 <br/>
 ## Basics
-One of the key components of CaptainDuckDuck is the `captain-definition` file that sits at the root of your project.
+One of the key components of CapRover is the `captain-definition` file that sits at the root of your project.
 In case of NodeJS app, it sits next to package.json, or next to index.php in case of PHP, or requirements.txt for Python app.
 It's a simple JSON like below:

 ```